psharma04/Overpass/docs/index.md

 ---

-The bot may be slower than usual to send out emails due to O-week.
-This is expected behaviour.
+**Emails may be flagged as spam by UNSW.
+This is not expected behaviour.
+Please ask new registrants to mark the emails as not spam.**

-Emails may be flagged as spam by UNSW due to the volume being sent during O-week.
-This is **not** expected behaviour.
-Please ask new registrants to mark the emails as not spam.
+**Emails will only ever come from verify@overpass.unsw.bot as of July 22nd 2025.
+The old email server is now offline and will not send emails.**

 ## What is this?